What Is PKI? The Ultimate Guide to Public Key Infrastructure

 Certificate Lifecycle Management

-1. Certificate Enrollment – An entity submits a request for a certificate to the certificate authority.
+1. Certificate Enrollment: An entity submits a request for a certificate to the certificate authority.
 An entity can be a person, a device, or even just a few lines of code.

 Certificate Policies

-This enables organizations to create automated certificate policies.
+Organizations can also create automated certificate policies.
 For example, a policy could revoke certificates when Intune says a device is not compliant or issue a certificate that is given lower levels of authorization.

 Hardware Security Module (HSM)

-A Hardware Security Module isn’t a mandatory component of PKI security, but, when implemented, it improves the security of the PKI as a whole.
+A Hardware Security Module isn’t a mandatory component of PKI security, but, when implemented, improves the security of the PKI as a whole.
 This device protects and manages digital keys and serves as the groundwork for building a secure enterprise PKI.
 The HSM contributes to managing the complete lifecycle of cryptographic keys, which includes creation, rotation, deletion, auditing, and support for APIs to integrate with various applications.

 What Is PKI Used For?

-• Wi-Fi Authentication: PKI enables secure, certificate-based Wi-Fi authentication using the EAP-TLS protocol, which provides mutual authentication.
+PKI enables secure, certificate-based Wi-Fi authentication using the EAP-TLS protocol, which provides mutual authentication.
 It verifies both the client device and the RADIUS server via digital certificates to prevent unauthorized access and protect data transmitted over the air.
 This replaces weaker password-based methods with stronger identity verification by using asymmetric cryptography and a trusted CA to ensure only legitimate entities connect to the network.

-• Wired Security PKI: This secures wired connections through 802.1X port-based authentication, where an 802.1X-enabled switch blocks access until the device presents a valid digital certificate verified against a trusted CA. This in turn enables mutual authentication, preventing unauthorized devices from joining the LAN, and protecting against rogue network access.
+This secures wired connections through 802.1X port-based authentication, where an 802.1X-enabled switch blocks access until the device presents a valid digital certificate verified against a trusted CA. This in turn enables mutual authentication, preventing unauthorized devices from joining the LAN, and protecting against rogue network access.

-• Email Security: Encrypting emails with certificates utilizes the S/MIME (Secure/Multipurpose Internet Mail Extensions) protocol.
+Encrypting emails with certificates utilizes the S/MIME (Secure/Multipurpose Internet Mail Extensions) protocol.
 Both the receiver and sender are required to have a certificate signed by the CA to establish trust between the users.
 S/MIME provides the cryptographic security required to:

 • Guarantee the origin of the message with the digital signature from the certificate